Full-body workouts consist of compound movements that don’t just activate one muscle in isolation.

 Some examples of exercises that engage your full-body include:

 What is the difference between full-body and isolation workouts?

-Not only does it works on your legs and thighs, but also a good squat workout also works your hamstrings, lower and upper body.
+Not only does it works on your legs and thighs, but also a good squat workout also works your hamstrings and lower and upper body.

 Can you build muscle with full-body workouts?